dinks/user_settings/README.md

 ## Usage

 The gem requires a Redis object to be passed for configuration as it stores the key:value in Redis

 ### Configuration

 Create an initializer with configuration

-    ```ruby
       require 'user_settings'

       UserSettings.configure do |c|